marcos-dev79/ExchangeRatesConverter/README.md

 I admit the tests are simple...
 I would do more complex integration tests using embedded databases, but the time run out for me.

-* Made with love by Marcos Marras for WEX.